 Total Time 45 minutes

-Spanish Brown Rice recipe (also called Mexican Brown Rice recipe) is one of my favorite Mexican sided dishes to make to serve with tacos, quesadillas and just grilled chicken.
-I even love it served with fried eggs.
-This healthy side recipe is made with long grain brown rice, chicken broth, tomato sauce, onion, celery and seasonings and it comes together in a pinch.
+This Spanish Brown Rice recipe is one of my favorite Mexican side dishes to serve with our favorite Mexican dishes (tacos, burritos, enchiladas) and grilled chicken or fish.
+We even love it with fried eggs for breakfast.
+This healthy Mexican Brown Rice recipe is made with long grain brown rice, chicken broth, tomato sauce, onion, celery and seasonings and it comes together in a pinch.

 Ingredients